-The gcp:organizations/project:Project resource, part of the Pulumi GCP provider, creates a GCP project and places it within an organization or folder hierarchy.
-This guide focuses on three capabilities: organization-level project creation, folder-based organization, and resource manager tagging.
+The gcp:organizations/project:Project resource, part of the Pulumi GCP provider, creates and manages GCP projects, which serve as containers for resources, APIs, billing, and IAM policies.
+This guide focuses on two capabilities: organization and folder placement, and resource manager tags.

-Projects must belong to a GCP organization and require IAM permissions (roles/resourcemanager.projectCreator).
+Projects must be created under an organization or folder.
+The executing identity needs roles/resourcemanager.projectCreator permissions on the organization.
 The examples are intentionally small.
-Combine them with your own billing accounts, network configuration, and labels.
+Combine them with your own billing accounts, labels, and network configuration.

 Create a project under an organization